API Essentials

 • Other declaration context helpers such as selector, variable, ref, media, etc.

-The function returns a utility creator that you can call with an object containing value mappings (required), and an optional array of modifiers.
+The function returns a utility creator that you can call with an object containing value mappings (required), and an optional array of utility modifiers.

 Good to know: You can write utility names using kebab-case, camelCase, or PascalCase.
 When generating the utility classes, Styleframe will automatically convert them to kebab-case for consistency.